mortonprod/DesignConcepts/README.md

 ##Unresolved issues

 1. How to use to add animation with js and get it to work at a different time.
 So one animation then another
+	* Can you just add a enclosing element and just add new animation to this.
 2. Transitions need to be specified before they can be changed.
 So need to put left somewhere 3.Transition don't work with animations
+4. You can only animate block level elements
+5. Animation is applied to element applied.
+It is not cascaded.
+	* So if you change opacity of div then it must be the exact div not a parent

 ##Resources